 Why it matters

-- A 2021 study indicates that girls are more likely to physically abuse boys in dating relationships, highlighting a need for broader discussions on female aggression.
+- A 2021 study found girls more likely to physically abuse boys in dating relationships, highlighting overlooked dynamics.

-- Statistics show women account for over 51% of child abusers, raising questions about caregiving dynamics and abuse in single-mother households.
+- Statistics show women account for over 51% of child abusers, raising questions about caregiving dynamics in single-mother households.

 What’s next

-- Further research is needed to explore the dynamics of domestic violence and develop effective intervention strategies.
+- Further studies are needed to explore the dynamics of domestic violence involving female perpetrators.